prane-eth/Graveyard_tracker/README.md

 Deployed link https://gyard.herokuapp.com/ \
 Backend link https://github.com/vh-praneeth/Graveyard_tracker_backend

+To install the required packages, run `npm install`

+To start the project, run `npm start`

 ## Project details

 This project "Graveyard vacancy tracking system" is a project made to help people all the time,